carljoe156/SBA-MODULE-308-JAVASCRIPT/README.md

 Include a README file that contains a description of your application.
 2%

 ## Problem/Issues
 The Output: Printing averages and assignments for each id !!!!
+Solved!!!![✓], Re-did the math aspect to get the corresponding output result.